techGIAN/ST2Box/README.md

 mv ./embeds/valid_tdrive_TP_embedding.py ./traj_embeddings/
 mv ./embeds/test_tdrive_TP_embedding.py ./traj_embeddings/
 mv ./data/tdrive/ground_truth/test_st_distance.py ./data/tdrive/st_traj/TP/
-sh embedding_preprocess.sh
+sh embedding_preprocess.shwith
 ```

-### Pathlet2Box
+### Seg2Box

-Now, we will do Pathlet2Box that is adapted from Lee et al. [2] but for pathlets.
+Now, we will do Seg2Box that is adapted from Lee et al. [2] but for road segments.
 But first ensure that the following files are found in the ```data/tdrive/st_traj/``` directory (as a result of running the last command above):

 ```
 tdrive_roads_train.txt           # training set